27November2024

 6. encourage family participation and strengthen community engagement and involvement in local Fire Brigade’s

-7. encourage our future CFA volunteer firefighters and provide early exposure to young people to instil a sense of community service and the importance of local Fire Brigade’s
+7. encourage our future CFA volunteer firefighters and provide early exposure to young people to instill a sense of community service and the importance of local Fire Brigade’s

 8. promote a professional image of CFA to the community

-9. instil and promote the Australian tradition of having a go, and doing your best
+9. instill and promote the Australian tradition of having a go, and doing your best

 10. promote and recognise our future CFA, Brigade and VFBV leaders and celebrate excellence